 Grosse has received different honors and awards in Germany and Florence.
 Her work has been exhibited in the Netherlands, Copenhagen, Amsterdam, Norway, Sweden, and the Sao Paulo Bienal.

 In the United States she painted acrylic abstractions on the lobby wall and staircase of the Hammer Museum in Los Angeles in 2011.
-She has exhibited in Cincinnati, New Orleans, Boston, and the Contemporary Arts Museum in Houston.
+She has exhibited in Cincinnati, New Orleans, Boston, the Contemporary Arts Museum in Houston, and Art Basel Hong Kong 2023.